There are some great podcasters, radio personalities, and opinion pieces out there that the Empty Room Podcast recommends. Here are the top 10.

 Megyn Kelly – Kelly has been a name in the political and news arena for some time.
 From stardom to leaving fox news to do a morning show, to where she is now (has her own podcast with mostly lawyers and an occasional strange guests), Kelly has seen a lot and has a unique thought on all of it.
 Her podcast today is very good and is vital when covering high profile court cases.

 Dave Rubin – Rubin is the quintessential lefty turned conservative case.
-A former comedian who then worked for the Young Turks, Rubin changed teams as things become more unhinged on the left.
+A former comedian who then worked for the Young Turks, Rubin changed teams as things became more unhinged on the left.
 He is now an interesting conservative (though calls himself a classical liberal) and the interviews he lands are top notch and fascinating.